zaguiini/axios-authorized/README.md

 If everything goes wrong, then usually the user is logged out and sent back to the login page.

 That is a lot of stuff and it seems to be a common pattern: I have faced that situation in, at least, four projects.
-So I've decided to make this simple package to solve this problem!
+So I've decided to make this simple and small (3kb minified) package to solve this problem!

 ## Installing